March 2019 - California Requires Ropeless Fishing

-This month, we’ll review the results and insights from the multi-fisher sea trials or ‘War Games’ this passed summer and fall.
-The lessons learned draw a path that can support effective and well-monitored ropeless fishing in closure zones as early as the 2020 season.
+This month, we’ll review the results and insights from the multi-fisher sea trials or ‘War Games’ this past summer and fall.
+The lessons learned to draw a path that can support effective and well-monitored ropeless fishing in closure zones as early as the 2020 season.
 Much here is new, so take a deep breath, open your mind, and come explore with us!

 Spying on Dolphins; it's not creepy, I promise! - November Issue 2018